2014-15 General Catalog

 The program highly recommends study abroad in Latin America.
 Students must have prior approval to apply credit from a study abroad program toward the certificate requirements; contact the Latin American Studies Program.Back To Top

 The minor in Latin American studies requires a minimum of 15 s.h. in LASP-approved courses (see "Associated Courses" and "Courses" below), including 12 s.h. in advanced courses taken at The University of Iowa.
-For the minor, 100-level courses are considered advanced.
+For the minor, courses numbered 100 (3000) or above are considered advanced.
 Students must maintain a g.p.a. of at least 2.00 in all courses for the minor and in all UI courses for the minor.
 Course work in the minor may not be taken pass/nonpass.

 A student may earn the minor or the certificate in Latin American studies, but not both.